ppy/osu-wiki/wiki/Tournaments/TWC/2021/en.md

 16. All players and referees must be treated with respect.
 Instructions of the referees and tournament management are to be followed.
 Decisions labelled as final are not to be objected.
 17. Disrupting the match by foul play, picking inappropriate warmup maps (see below), insulting and provoking other players or referees, delaying the match or other deliberate inappropriate misbehavior is strictly prohibited.
 18. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms, too.
     - Breaking the chat rules results in a silence.
-Silenced players can not participate at multiplayer matches and must be exchanged for the time being.
+Silenced players can not participate in multiplayer matches and must be exchanged for the time being.
 19. In the Group stage, 'Win by default' will be considered as win by 4:0, +1.0 score difference ratio.
 20. Unexpected incidences are handled by the tournament management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
 21. Penalties for violating the tournament rules can be: